ayyubibrahimi/us-post-data/README.md

 Pipeline:
 - `preprocess/`:
-1. Contains a download directory.
-Running Make downloads available the index files from the BLN repo.
-Any index files not in the BLN repo were referenced locally.
+1. Contains a download directory for BLN tables.
+Running Make downloads available the tables from the BLN repo that are stored in Dropbox.
+Any tables not in the BLN repo/BLN Dropbox were accessed locally.
 2. Contains scripts for additional processing of BLN data, e.g., added separation reason data and demographic data.
-3. Output has been added to Dropbox.
+3. Manually upload cleaned tables to Dropbox

 - `download/`:
-1. Running Make downloads the index files that are the output of the `preprocess/` stage
+1. Running Make downloads each cleaned table from Dropbox that was uploaded after the `preprocess/` stage

 - `normalize/`:
-1. Running Make iterates over each file in the `download/` directory and normalizes each script, e.g., consistent casing
+1. Running Make iterates over each table downloaded from Dropbox for normalization, e.g., consistent casing

 - `upload/`:
-1. Running Make stores the output of the `normalize/` stage into Firebase storage
+1. Running Make uploads each normalized table into Firebase storage

 A video demo of the tool can be found [here](https://www.dropbox.com/scl/fi/unj5cwnxspepehgf9ih3d/Georgia-without-map.mov?rlkey=hfwl05t8ain20grdafqe6jnz7&st=4m0nedbv&dl=0).